 AREA 1: COMMUNICATIONS:

-HONORS 265G (CRN 33440)
+HONORS 265G (CRN: 52149)

 PRINCIPLES OF HUMAN COMMUNICATION

-TR ● 3:00-4:15 PM
+TR ● 12:00-1:15 PM

 The fabric of everyday life is woven together by interaction through speaking and listening.
 Since oral communication is our primary means of communication, this course will explore how oral communication functions, how it may be managed, and how you can improve your skills.
-Specifically, we will cover such topics as verbal communication, intercultural communication, and public speaking.
-Since this is a general education course, you will be developing your critical thinking skills through a number of oral assignments emphasizing clear organization and clear advocacy.
+Specifically, we will cover such topics as verbal communication, intercultural communication, interpersonal communication, listening and public speaking.
+Since this is a general education course, you will be developing your critical thinking skills through a number of oral assignments emphasizing clear organization and advocacy.

 None this semester.

 AREA 3: LABORATORY SCIENCE:

 TR • 1:30-2:45 Laboratory T • 3:00-5:30 pm